stevengonsalvez/patchmycode/README.md

 ### Using Claude/Anthropic Models

-To use Claude models with Aider, you need to:
+To use Claude models, you need to:

 1. Set your Anthropic API key:
    ```